pagopa/developer-portal/.changeset/eight-cobras-argue.md

 "nextjs-website": patch
 ---

-Add test events on webinars
+Add test events on webinars and isVisibleInList flag to hide them